Identifiability of the instrumental variable model with the treatment and outcome missing not at random: Counterexamples

 \subsection{Counterexamples for the missing outcome models}

-Under Assumptions 1$DY$ and 1$ZY$, identification can be achieved with two-sided noncompliance, and we present counterexamples for one-sided noncompliance.
-Since Assumption 1$ZDY$ contains Assumptions 1$DY$ and 1$ZY$, identification cannot be achieved with one-sided noncompliance, and we provide a counterexample for two-sided noncompliance.
-Under Assumptions 1$ZU$ and 1$UDY$, identification cannot be achieved for either one-sided or two-sided noncompliance, with counterexamples provided for one-sided noncompliance, a specific case of two-sided noncompliance where there are no always-takers.
+Under Assumptions 1$DY$ and 1$ZY$, identification holds with two-sided noncompliance, so we give counterexamples for one-sided noncompliance.
+Since Assumption 1$ZDY$ contains both 1$DY$ and 1$ZY$, identification fails even with two-sided noncompliance, for which we give a counterexample.
+Under Assumptions 1$ZU$ and 1$UDY$, identification fails under both one-sided and two-sided noncompliance; we give counterexamples for one-sided noncompliance, which is the special case of two-sided noncompliance with no always-takers.
 Define